First Time User? Sign Up Now

 Rhabdomyosarcoma of the area near the testicles

-Rhabdomyosarcoma of the vulva, vagina, uterus, cervix, or ovary
+Rhabdomyosarcoma of the vulva, vagina, uterus, or ovary

-Treatment, such as chemotherapy, radiation therapy, or surgery to remove the tumor, is given to the site where the tumor first formed.
+Treatment, such as chemotherapy followed by radiation therapy or surgery to remove the tumor, is given to the site where the tumor first formed.
 If the cancer has spread to the brain, spinal cord, or lungs, radiation therapy may also be given to the sites where the cancer has spread.

 The following treatment is being studied for metastatic rhabdomyosarcoma: